 6. This Rule shall apply to Shipping members except those who, on the effective date, having been members of the National Union of Seamen for 20 years or more, shall be entitled to claim an old age grant in the form of a lump sum payment in accordance with the following scale:

 Subject to clauses 7 to 9 of this Rule.

 7. A claim for this benefit must be made within six months of the claimant attaining the qualifying age and/or qualifying period of membership.
 Claims must be submitted to a Branch or to the General Secretary.

-8. The benefits of this Rule shall be given only to male members of 65 years and female members of 60 years, who have been members of the Union during the 25 years preceding the date on which they attained the age of 65 and 60, respectively, and to members who are certified as totally incapacitated as a result of blindness, industrial injury or chronic ill-health, when the minimum age shall be 50.
+8. The benefits of this Rule shall be given only to those who have been members of the Union during the 25 years preceding the date on which they retired, and to members who are certified as totally incapacitated as a result of blindness, industrial injury or chronic ill-health.

 9. The benefits of this rule shall not be given to members whilst in employment which brings them into competition with their fellow members.
 Any member who, having received the Old Age Grant thereafter taking up seagoing employment, shall thereby forfeit any right thereafter to receive the Old Age Grant unless the National Executive Committee, upon application in writing by the member, shall be satisfied with the explanation and allow thereafter receipt of each grant.